 How to use Advair HFA Aerosol With Adapter

-Read the Medication Guide provided by your pharmacist before you start using this medication and each time you get a refill.
-Read the patient instructions for directions on how to use this inhaler properly.
+Read the Patient Information Leaflet and Instructions for Use provided by your pharmacist before you start using this medication and each time you get a refill.
+Follow the illustrated directions for the proper use of this medication.
 If you have any questions, ask your doctor or pharmacist.

 Follow the instructions for priming the inhaler if you are using it for the first time, if you have not used it for a long time (depending on your product, for more than 1 week or 4 weeks), or if you dropped the inhaler.
 When priming the inhaler, make sure to spray away from the face so that you do not get the medication into your eyes.

 Shake the inhaler well for 5 seconds before each use.
 Inhale this medication by mouth as directed by your doctor, usually twice daily (in the morning and evening, 12 hours apart).

 If two inhalations/puffs are prescribed, wait about 30 seconds between them.
 Shake the inhaler well between each puff.
 If you are using other inhalers at the same time, wait at least 1 minute between using each medication, and use this drug last.